scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

 ### avm.getUTXOs

 Gets the UTXOs that reference a given address.
-If sourceChain is specified, then it will retrieve the atomic UTXOs exported from that chain to the X Chain.
+If sourceChain is specified, then it will retrieve the atomic UTXOs exported from that chain to the X-Chain.

 #### Signature